 Mount Etna, at an elevation of over 10,900 feet, is the most prominent site in the island of Sicily in the Mediterranean Sea.
-Located on the eastern part of the island near Catania, 10 miles away, the Montibello (as it is known among the locals; and meaning a beautiful mountain) is considered among the most active volcanic mountains in the world.
+Located on the eastern part of the island near Catania, 10 miles away, the Montebello (as it is known among the locals; and meaning a beautiful mountain) is considered among the most active volcanic mountains in the world.
 It is a stratovolcano with four distinct volcanic openings or ‘summit craters’ – two in the center, one in the northeast and another in the southeastern side.
-Etna has experienced numerous eruptions for the past 500,000 years, the most recent being on 26th October 2013, during which airplanes were stopped from flying in the vicinity.
+Etna has experienced numerous eruptions for the past 500,000 years, the most recent being on 15-20 march, 2017, during which airplanes were stopped from flying in the vicinity.

 Despite its active volcanic state, Mount Etna attracts global tourists to witness the flaming-smoking eruptions, and the bubbling-hot lava streaming from a distance.
 This mountain in Sicily is famous for its hiking trails and snow-skiing as well.
 Its breathtaking landscape leaves an everlasting mark in every tourist’s mind.

 Mount Etna is a favorite subject for volcanologists, geologists and other scientists.
 It is in fact well documented for the longest time (since 1500 BC).
 This makes the scientists’ learning of the tectonic activities on earth insightful.
 Situated on the conjunction between the Ionian microplate and African plate, geologists believe the constant subduction of these plates below the Eurasian plate make the volcano of Mount Etna highly unstable.
 They are believed to be the reason for its continuous eruption since 2007.
 The longest ever has been for 13 years from 1979 to 1992.